Tim Credeur: UFC career

 He was scheduled to fight fellow Team Forrest member Cale Yarbrough at the TUF 7 finale.
 However, Tim admitted to using the prescription drug Adderall five days prior to the event; Adderall is a drug banned by the Nevada State Athletic Commission.
 A drug test was performed and the prescription drug was still in Tim's system.
 As a result, the match was cancelled.

 As Tim admitted to the recent use of the drug and he did not fight, there was no disciplinary action taken against him; his bout with Yarbrough was rescheduled for the UFC's July 19 show, UFC: Silva vs. Irvin.
 This time the match did happen and Tim won by TKO at 1:54 of round 1.
 Tim took on Nate Loughran at UFC: Fight For The Troops, Tim beat Loughran, due to Loughran withdrawing at the end of round two.

 His next fight would be against Nick Catone at UFC Fight Night: Condit vs. Kampmann which he won by Submission (Guillotine Choke) at 3:45 of round 2, giving him his third consecutive victory in the UFC.

 Tim fought on the UFC Fight Night 19 card against former middleweight title contender Nate Quarry.
 Tim lost the fight by unanimous decision after winning the first round but losing the second and third.
 The fight was shown live and free on the main card.
 The fight earned Fight of the Night.

 Credeur was scheduled to face Mike Massenzio at UFC Fight Night 20, but was replaced by fellow TUF castmate and UFC newcomer Gerald Harris after being forced off the card with an injury.

 Credeur was scheduled to face Tom Lawlor on May 8, 2010 at UFC 113, but was forced off the card with another injury.
 He was replaced by Joe Doerksen.
 Credeur later revealed that he was forced out of the scheduled UFC 113 bout due to an abnormality found during a brain scan.

 Credeur faced Ed Herman on June 4, 2011 at The Ultimate Fighter 13 Finale.
 He lost the fight via TKO in the first round.

 Credeur was expected to face Brad Tavares on October 29, 2011 at UFC 137.
 However, Creduer was forced out of the bout and replaced by promotional newcomer Dustin Jacoby.

 In 2013 Credeur quietly retired from fighting to focus on teaching and coaching in his MMA gym in Lafayette, Louisiana.

 Personal life

-Credeur and his wife Mamie had their first child, a daughter named Audrey on January 4, 2011.
+Credeur and his wife Mamie had their first child, a daughter, on January 4, 2011.